nus-cs2103-AY2223S2/tp/docs/UserGuide.md

+---
+layout: page
-# MediMate: The Doctor's Companion
+title: MediMate: The Doctor’s Companion
+---

 MediMate (MM) is a cross-platform desktop application for medical professionals, specifically for private doctors or their receptionists,